Sensation play: Examples

-Media
+Sensuality in film ratings

 The Motion Picture Association film rating system uses the descriptor "sensuality" for films that exhibit some erotically suggestive images or scenes.
 The usage of "sensuality" has been met with some criticism because audiences confuse it with "sexuality", another common descriptor in movie ratings.
+Laremy Legel of MTV.com argued that the Motion Picture Association's use of content descriptors could be ambiguous, citing the distinction between the PG-13 ratings assigned to The Devil Wears Prada (2006) for "some sensuality" and The Illusionist (2006) for "some sexuality" and violence.
+Legel contended that the difference between "sensuality" and "sexuality" was not clearly defined, making it difficult for parents to interpret the ratings.